Eight Forest Lane

 Homepage link

-• Latest Recipes
+• Latest

 • About

-• ×
+×

-Home » Recipes » Dairy-Free
+Home » Recipes » Seafood

-Creamy Salmon Tagliatelle (Dairy-Free)
+Creamy Salmon Tagliatelle (Dairy Free)

-Jump To Recipe
+Jump to Recipe

 Is it just me or do we need more comfort foods for the warmer months?
 So often we associate comfort foods with winter but I’m here today to celebrate the warm weather comfort foods.
 Which is exactly what this recipe is.

-This salmon pasta recipe is made without cream making it a great option for a healthier dinner and perfect for those of us who cannot eat dairy or are trying to limit our consumption.
+This creamy salmon pasta recipe is made without cream making it a great option for a healthier dinner and perfect for those of us who cannot eat dairy or are trying to limit our consumption.

 Key Ingredients

-• Oat milk – the quality of the dairy-free milk you use will determine the quality of the end result so make sure you use a good quality one that doesn’t have any additives or sweeteners added.
+• Oat milk – the quality of the dairy free milk you use will determine the quality of the end result so make sure you use a good quality one that doesn’t have any additives or sweeteners added.
 You can also use soy milk instead but I find oat has less of a flavour so it’s my preference here.

 • Vegetable stock – again the quality here will impact the taste of the end result so make sure to use a good quality stock.
 I’ve also used chicken stock as a substitute.